-Through intensive supervised experience, augmented by classroom learning and a supportive network of peers, the Yale Predoctoral Internship Program in Clinical and Community Psychology strives to consistently achieve the following goals and objectives:
+Through intensive supervised experience, augmented by classroom learning and a supportive network of peers, the Yale Doctoral Internship Program in Clinical and Community Psychology strives to consistently achieve the following goals and objectives:

-Promote the competency development of predoctoral fellows in providing psychological services, with an aim that each fellow will achieve an intermediate to advanced level of knowledge, skill, and ability.
+Promote the competency development of doctoral fellows in providing psychological services, with an aim that each fellow will achieve an intermediate to advanced level of knowledge, skill, and ability.

 Objective 1: Each fellow will develop an intermediate to advanced level of competency in assessment and diagnosis.